-In short, acceleration is the time rate of change of velocity, which is itself the time rate of change of position.
-As an aside, if we had started with the assumption of constant acceleration (for some reason), we could have figured out how velocity and position change. are now able to derive the velocity and position as a function of time, simply by integrating.
-Mathematically, if the acceleration a is constant, we can figure out what the velocity is at some later time given the starting velocity v_i :
+Thus, acceleration is the time rate of change of velocity, which is itself the time rate of change of position.
+Note that if we had started with the assumption of constant acceleration (for some reason), we are now able to derive the velocity and position as a function of time, simply by integrating.
+First, we can integrate acceleration to find velocity.
+Since a = dv/dt, we may write dv = a dt and integrate.
+Let us assume we want to know the velocity at time t having started at time 0.